imazen/resizer-web/content/docs/v4/plugins/cloudfront.md

 :append: edition_info
 :tags: plugin
 :edition: performance
-:tagline: Allows you to use Amazon CloudFront with the resizer.
-Highly recommended
-  - offers inexpensive worldwide edge caching and great scalability.
+:tagline: "Obsolete.
+Created before Amazon CloudFront natively supported query strings."
 :aliases: "/plugins/cloudfront"
 :edit_info: develop/plugins/cloudfront/readme.md
 ---

-# CloudFront plugin

-Makes the ImageResizer work nicely with CDNs that strip off query strings by default, such as Amazon CloudFront and Azure CDN.
-When you create a 'distribution' or 'endpoint', you often have the chance to enable querystring support.
+This plugin is **NOT** required to use Amazon CloudFront.
+It exists for historical reasons.
+At one time, Amazon CloudFront stripped off all querystrings.

+Today, just enable querystring support/preservation when you create a 'distribution' or 'endpoint'.
 If you can do that, you don't need this plugin.

 ## Installation